MythesisProject2024/TPSAS/README.md

 - The scripts code includes four main programs:  GA_Mealpy_gitHubVersion.py, GSA_Mealpy_gitHubVersion.py, GSAP_Mealpy_gitHubVersion.py, random_scheduling.py
 - Datasets are: task_dataset2.csv , cloud200_edge100_vms_SameConfiguration.csv

-### OS Version
-- Example: Windows 10

 ### Installing
 Download the required Python libraries and components:

-- A recent version of a Python IDE or Pyzo IDE.
 - Mealpy: an open-source library for the latest meta-heuristic algorithms in Python.
 - Other required libraries: pandas, networkx, numpy, etc.
 - Use the pip command to install any necessary libraries from the internet.